LIB

 Performance Guarantee

-Guaranteeing the refund of the advance payment received by the contractor or supplier in the event that: work does not commence as agreed.
+Guarantees the refund of any advance payment made to the contractor or supplier in the event that work does not commence as agreed.

 Advance Payment Guarantee

-In commercial transactions, especially international ones, to reassure the supplier.
+Used in commercial transactions, particularly international ones, to reassure the supplier.

-Guaranteeing payment of the value of the goods or services to the supplier under the agreed terms.
+Guarantees the payment of the value of goods or services to the supplier according to the agreed terms.

 Payment Guarantee

-Advantages of a Letter of Guarantee from the Libyan Islamic Bank
+Advantages of a Bank Guarantee from Libyan Islamic Bank